zentyal/zentyal/docs/en/user/jabber.rst

    :scale: 60
    :align: center

-First user in joining a non existant room will lock it and will be asked whether :guilabel:`Configure Room` or :guilabel:`Accept Defaults`.
+First user in joining a non existent room will lock it and will be asked whether :guilabel:`Configure Room` or :guilabel:`Accept Defaults`.

 .. image:: images/jabber/pidgin6.png